All Episodes

 And it was Ted Cruz.

-He was on Fox News, Fox and Friends This Morning.
+He was on Fox News, Fox and Friends this morning.

 He said, look, the Democrats, they're the party of the Klan.

-You look at most racists, you look at the Dixiecrats, they were Democrats who imposed segregation, Jim Crow laws, he said.
+They were Democrats who imposed segregation, Jim Crow laws, he said.

-And then he criticized the Democrats for this same tired, disgusting, divisive Tactic that they use, which is raising allegations of racism any time they have a political difference with a Republican.
+And then he criticized the Democrats for this same tired, disgusting, divisive tactic that they use, which is raising allegations of racism anytime they have a political difference with a Republican.

-That the Democratic Party that has had a stranglehold monopoly on the black vote in America.
+And I think maybe Donald Trump is beginning to churn the waters here, that the Democratic Party that has had a stranglehold monopoly on the black vote in America, they go ask for votes every four years.

 They call Republicans racist every four years.

-And Democrats have done nothing to fix them.
+And Democrats have done nothing to fix them, nothing to help the people in these communities.

 I'd have police all over these areas that are filled with crime and shootings.

-How do you have 4,000 people slaughtered in your eight year in eight years of Obama's presidency and the president didn't lift a finger to help the people of Chicago, and 80% of those murdered happen to be black Americans.
+How do you have 4,000 people slaughtered in your eight years of Obama's presidency and the president didn't lift a finger to help the people of Chicago?

 And all that talent and all the gifts that God gave every one of those 4,000 people, what?

-I mean, wasted because we didn't have the will, the desire to fix what was obviously a growing problem on a daily basis.
+I mean, wasted because we didn't have the will, the desire to fix what was obviously a growing problem on a daily basis?

 It's an absolute disgrace.

-What what demographic groups?
+What demographic groups?

 Well, blacks and Hispanics.

-And you see a higher percentage of blacks that went into poverty that are on food stamps, that are out of the labor force during the eight years Obama's president.
+And you see a higher percentage of blacks that went into poverty, that are on food stamps, that are out of the labor force during the eight years Obama's president.

-So it's a narrative that is nothing but false, libelous slander that it gets advanced every single day.
+So it's a narrative that is nothing but false, libelous slander that gets advanced every single day.

 And I'm getting sick of it.

-You know, there's uh, you know, you want to if if Elizabeth Warren is now going to be the spokesperson for the radical alt-radical left.
+You know, there's a, you know, you want to, if Elizabeth Warren is now going to be the spokesperson for the radical alt-radical left, okay, let's take a look at Elizabeth Warren.

-Looks like the folks working for the consumer protection agency, which was founded by Elizabeth Warren, are living pretty high on the hog.
+Looks like the folks working for the Consumer Protection Agency, which was founded by Elizabeth Warren, are living pretty high on the hog.

 Liberals are very generous to themselves and very generous with other people's money as they want to redistribute wealth.

-All cabinet salaries are capped at 199,700, but not at that bureau.
+All cabinet salaries are capped at $199,700, but not at that bureau.

 It's pretty pathetic.

-Oh, thanks, Hillary.
+Well, thanks, Hillary.

 We really needed that.